mkutz/screenplay-workshop-parabank/README.md

 #### Questions

 - Why don't we just give the WebDriver to the Actor and implement tasks using methods?
   -[ ] Because that's not possible
   -[ ] The actor class would then contain all the use cases of the application and become really huge -[ ] There's no reason
+- We use static initializers for our first ability to… -[ ] …improve performance.
+  -[ ] …prevent NullPointerExceptions.
+  -[ ] …make the code more readable.

 ### Part 3: Performing Tasks